Planet Happiness

 Capacity Building

 It's helpful to put together a small team of people to promote Planet Happiness locally and encourage the host community to take the Happiness Index survey.
 The team might consist of local stakeholders from different organisations or be made up of just one or two organisations such as a local NGO, government or university department.
 Whatever the composition, it will likely be helpful for the team to learn about the Happiness Movement.
 This might include, for example, learning about the Happiness Index, why it asks the questions it does, what techniques can be used to maximise local take-up of the survey and how to develop a report card summarising the results of the survey's deployment.
 The Planet Happiness team advises the local counterpart on training and capacity building options and provides access to reading and on-line resources.
+An outcome of Step 3 is an action plan to deploy the Happiness Index in your site.

 STEP 4

-Before deploying the survey on site, it's helpful to raise local awareness about the project and the Happiness Movement.
+Raising Awareness on Site Before deploying the survey on site, it's helpful to raise local awareness about the project and the Happiness Movement.
 The aim is to encourage people to take the survey.
 A number of activities can be done to promote awareness including media releases, organising local talks in tea/coffee shops and community-centres, establishing a Facebook page and, for example, screening films about the Happiness Movement.
-Please see the aspiring video below, demonstrating the amazing steps taken by Brazil's Instituto Visao Futuro to deploy the survey among target communities.
+Please see the aspiring video below, demonstrating the amazing steps taken by Brazil's Instituto Visao Futuro to deploy the survey among target communities. |

 STEP 5